Gyeyang District

-Gyeyang District (IPA: /kje.jaŋ.ɡu/) is a ward in Incheon, South Korea.
+Gyeyang District (/ko/) is a ward in Incheon, South Korea.

 History

 The first historical record of Gyeyang District goes back to the Goguryeo kingdom in 470 AD under the name of Jubuto-gun.
 It was renamed to Bupyeong-dohobu in 1413 AD.
 It was later renamed Gyeyang-myeon and it was renamed again Buk-Gu (North Ward), Incheon as it was annexed to Incheon in 1989.
 Bupyeong District, Gyeyang District, and Seo District were all formed out of this ward.
 Seo-gu was separated out in 1988, and both Gyeyang District, and Bupyeong District were formed in 1995.

 Location

 Gyeyang District borders Bupyeong District to the south, Seo-gu to the west, Seoul's Gangseo-gu and Bucheon to the east, and Gimpo's Gochon-myeon to the north.